-This post shares the cost range for vendor due diligence reviews and explains the factors that could influence your final cost.
+This article shares the cost range for vendor due diligence reviews and explains the factors that could influence your final cost.

 How much does a vendor due diligence review cost?